fitnr/twittergeo/README.md

 ### Get more tweets

 By default, Twitter returns only 15 tweets, which is pretty weak.
 Use the `--count` parameter to request more.
-Note that Twittergeo will return `count` tweets, but ignore non-geotagged tweets, so your files will likely be much shorter.
+Note that Twittergeo will return `count` tweets, but that may include non-geotagged tweets, so your files will likely be much shorter.
 The Twitter API doesn't have a way request only geotagged tweets.

 ````bash
 $ twittergeo --search "some words" --count 100 > some_words.geojson